-Repository services for storing and retrieving metadata information in proper machine-readable format (XML, RDF, JSON) is a solution for this challenge.
+Repository services for storing and retrieving metadata information in proper machine-readable formats (XML, RDF, JSON), is a solution for this challenge.
 For maximising machine interoperability, the metadata storage process should follow well-known metadata standards (Dublin Core, IEEE LOM, etc.).
 EGI has the know-how and the expertise to handle large amounts of data and to provide consulting services to the AgTech community on how to build their services by picking and mixing EGI services such as Open Data Platform and Grid and Cloud computing.